 Countdown until Hygge Session 7.0

-Sonata for Viola and Piano in D minor by M. Glinka
+Sonata in F for Viola and Piano by Paul Hindemith

-Sonata for Viola and Piano in C minor by F. Mendelssohn (1st and 2nd movements)
+Sonata for Viola and Piano by Dmitri Shostakovich

 Meet the Musicians!

 Hygge Sessions features Erik Fauss and Lilly Vadaneaux